Subscribe

 • Personalization signals (1:1 and segment-based personalization) — Each visitor has a unique profile that gets updated in real time based on their on-site search, browse, and purchase behavior.
 These signals can be taken 1:1 or based on a user’s segment.

-• SKU-level intelligence — By collecting user behavior data at the SKU level, and not just at the product level, we are able to respond quickly to variant changes.
+• SKU-level intelligence — By collecting user behavior data at the SKU level, and not just at the product level, we can respond quickly to variant changes.
 For example, if a popular SKU goes out of stock, the corresponding ranking for the overall product can be lowered to account for the lack of availability.

-• The Merchandising Score — For customers using Bloomreach for merchandising, a merchandising score is attached to a product based on boost/bury rules.
+• The merchandising score — For customers using Bloomreach for merchandising, a merchandising score is attached to a product based on boost/bury rules.
 When you boost a product, Bloomreach increases the product's score, pushing it closer to the beginning of search results.
-Bloomreach doesn't ignore the product's performance data.
-Your boost or bury rule is just another signal that is used by the search algorithms to determine the final order of products in the grid.
+Bloomreach doesn't ignore the product's performance data — your boost or bury rule is just another signal that’s used by the search algorithms to determine the final order of products in the grid.

 From the beginning of a search query to the ongoing ranking optimization happening with each additional input, your search experience with Bloomreach is truly complete.